ChongWu-Biostat/MiSPU/README.md

 start.time = proc.time()
 X = as.matrix(throat.otu.tab)

-out = MiSPU(Y,X, throat.tree,cov,resample = "perm", model =  "binomial", pow = c(2:8, Inf), n.perm = 1000)
+out = MiSPU(Y,X, throat.tree,cov, model =  "binomial", pow = c(2:8, Inf), n.perm = 1000)
 out

 proc.time() - start.time
 ```

 ## Generalized UniFrac
 We note that calculating generalized unifrac distance matrix is time consuming especially for the large data set.
 To save computational time, here, we provide a C version of generalized UniFrac function.
 We expect this function is much faster than the existing GUniFrac R package.
+Some users stated that this function is around 4 times faster than the competing ones and we will do a fully test in the near future.
 ```
 data(throat.otu.tab)
 data(throat.tree)